 Complaints Handling Procedure

 We are authorised and regulated by the Solicitors Regulation Authority (SRA).
 We are committed to high quality legal advice and client care and aim to offer all our clients an efficient and effective service.
-However, if our clients would like to discuss how the service to them could be improved, the level of their bill, or should there be any aspect of our service with which they are not satisfied, we ask them to please contact the person in our firm responsible for complaints handling: Our Practice Manager, Laura Jennings, is responsible for handling complaints.
-She can be contacted on 0121 655 2400, email firstname.lastname@example.org.
+However, if our clients would like to discuss how the service to them could be improved, the level of their bill, or should there be any aspect of our service with which they are not satisfied, we ask them to please contact the person in our firm responsible for complaints handling: Our Director, Davinder Prit, is responsible for handling complaints.
+He can be contacted by emailing firstname.lastname@example.org or by post to Morgan Wiseman Solicitors, 66-68 Alma Street, Luton, LU1 2PL.

 We are committed to high quality legal advice and client care and are keen to resolve any concerns as soon as possible and in order to do this, will follow our complaints handling procedure.